 Epoxy glued butt-blocks reinforce seams and effectively strengthen the hull in critical areas.
 The bottom is coated with a slippery epoxy/graphite coating allowing the lightweight hull to be dragged over gravel and launch ramps.

-Detailed, illustrated, step-by-step building plans that discuss options and material sources are available for $33.
-Pre-cut kits are also available.
+Detailed, illustrated, step-by-step building plans that discuss options and material sources are available, as well as pre-cut kits Maxi-Mac kits.